Dbz/kube-aliases/README.md

 ####  cmds

-`cmd` will generate the main command on all resources.
+The cmd block will generate commands on all resources.

 ```yaml
 cmd: